 Preparing for your first Bb Collaborate Session

-You should have received a link via email directing you to join a Blackboard Collaborate conferencing session on a certain day at a certain time.
+You should have either (a) received a link via email directing you to join a Blackboard Collaborate conferencing session on a certain day at a certain time, or (b) know where to access the session via your Blackboard course.
 Let’s make sure you have no troubles getting online and making yourself heard!

 Check your browser settings